Skip to main content

 • gameplay

-• “Despite this, the general gameplay loop is fun and satisfying enough to help you learn kanji without it being a stressful, agonizing experience, like it is to learn from textbooks.”
+• “Despite this, the general gameplay loop is fun and satisfying enough to help you learn kanji without it being a stressful, agonising experience, like it is to learn from textbooks.”

-• “Side quests are repetitive, achievements got removed, and the game is much bigger, which makes the gameplay stale fast, so it feels like a chore to complete.”
+• “Side quests are repetitive, achievements got removed, and the game is much bigger, and gets stale gameplay-wise fast, so it feels like a chore to complete.”

 • grinding